Katwell/ElegansGermline/README.md

 - _RScripts/GetTreePath.R_

 ## Reproducing our results
-If all goes to plan, a paper concerning this germ line model will soon be published (watch this space for the link).
+A paper concerning this germline model has now been published (http://dev.biologists.org/content/142/22/3902.long).
 Instructions for reproducing the specific figures in that paper are provided in the docs, in the file _FigureInstructions_.